kellyegan/OpenSCAD-Arduino-Mounting-Library/README.md

 *Creates a box enclosure with a snap-on lid for a particular board*

 ###enclosureLid(boardType, wall, offset, cornerRadius, ventHoles)
-**boardType** - UNO, LEONARDO, DUEMILANOVE, DIECIMILA, DUE, MEGA, MEGA 2560
+**boardType** - UNO, LEONARDO, DUEMILANOVE, DIECIMILA, DUE, MEGA, MEGA 2560, ETHERNET

 **wall** - Thickness of enclosure walls.
 Default is 3.